 Coworking spaces have an aura that is completely different from a regular office.
 When we walk into such a space, the feeling of energy and motivation we get from all the excited occupants lights up the entire environment.
 We can see a variety of people, some being assigned private desks, and some engaged in deep conversations at huge shared tables or couches.
 What I wrote just now seems to be the culture of all coworking spaces.
-These spaces have a lot of office like amenities as well, like hot desks, private meeting rooms, kitchen, coffee and more.
-Freelancers who aren’t ready to commit to an actual office scenario and who want to choose their working hours and schedule without the isolation are the highest amongst using coworking spaces.
-And Start-Ups (a newly established business) is the second-highest as coworking spaces don’t come with the high cost and commitments of a traditional office lease.
+These spaces have a lot of office-like amenities as well, like hot desks, private meeting rooms, a kitchen, coffee, and more.
+Freelancers who aren’t ready to commit to an actual office scenario and who want to choose their working hours and schedule without isolation are the highest among those using coworking spaces.
+Start-Ups (a newly established business) is the second-highest as coworking spaces don’t come with the high cost and commitments of a traditional office lease.

 Now, why do we need coworking spaces?
 The first point in the answer to that question would be “fun”.
 Coworking environments are fun and are the total opposite of most frustrating office scenarios.
 The straight and disciplined chairs can be turned into comfortable couches, beautiful doodles can adorn the walls, hours and hours of constant work period can change as timings in such spaces are flexible, soothing music can also be played in the background to freshen up minds.
 Also, the walls can be broken down by opening the blinds, coffee and snack bars can be brought in and the workspace can be designed in a way to feel more at home which helps network better with your team.